-Explain sociological concepts such as Ascription, Achievement, Human Capital, Social Capital, Social Class and the Matthew Effect.
+Explain sociological concepts such as Ascription, Achievement, Human Capital, Social and Cultural Capital, Social Class and Cumulative Advantage (the Matthew Effect).
 Understand how change from rural to industrial society generates individual and family mobility while individual social mobility also generates changes in the shape of the social stratification system.

-Describe how ideas about the possibility and desirability of individual, family and group achievement (upward and downward mobility) have changed over the centuries.
+Describe how ideas about the possibility and desirability of individual, family and group achievement (upward and downward mobility: class, gender and race as ascribed characteristics) have changed over the centuries.